casouri/collab-mode/EDITOR_REQUEST_FLOWS.md

 3. Drain any buffered remote operations
 4. **Process local operations**:
    - For each EditorOp:
-     - Assign site_seq (increment next_site_seq)
+     - Assign sequence number
-     - Convert to CRDT operations using ClientEngine
+     - Convert to operation
      - Apply to local buffer
-     - Generate FatOp for remote
+     - Collect operations for remote
 5. **Send to remote** (if file is remote):
-   - Package as ContextOps with context
+   - Package as ContextOps with context vector
    - Send `Msg::OpFromClient(context_ops)` to remote
+   - **Remote server processing**:
+     - Finds document by doc_id
+     - Updates sender's sequence tracking
+     - Transforms each operation for consistency
+     - Applies operations to document buffer
+     - Broadcasts transformed ops to all other subscribers
+     - Each subscriber gets ops after their last received sequence
+   - **Note**: No immediate response; ops arrive async via OpFromServer
 6. **Process buffered remote operations**:
-   - Transform and apply each buffered op
+   - Transform each buffered operation
-   - Update buffer
+   - Apply to local buffer
+   - Add to response list
 7. **Prepare response**:
-   - Collect all EditInstructions
+   - Collect all edit instructions transformed from remote ops
-   - Include last global sequence number
+   - Include last sequence number
 8. Return SendOpsResp to editor

 **Errors**